top of page

 He is pursuing bachelor’s degrees in composition and historical voice performance at the Indiana University Jacobs School of Music.
 He presently studies composition with Gabriel Jenks and Aaron Travers, and voice with Thomas Cooley.
 He previously studied composition with Don Freund and David Dzubay, and voice with Judith Malafronte and Steven Rickards.

-my why
+my why (artist statement)

 bottom of page